mariooohzc/rizzume/README/README.md

 Our AI resume feedback feature is completed and works well whereas the resume generator feature is not fully completed.
 Nonetheless, the resume generator feature include essential components such as form input retention.
 This is done by ensuring user's form data is saved in the browser's local storage so that inputs are not lost if the page reloads accidentally.
 There is also a live preview of the resume as users fill out the form.\
 The inputRetainer function, which is in the javascript file located in the static/js directory, checks if the browser supports web storage.
 It attaches an event listener to each form input field to save its value to local storage whenever the user types.
 Complexity of this function is high as it requires extensive knowledge of modern JavaScript APIs in the web browsers

+Our AI resume feedback generator entails using python-docx library and groq api.
+This feature allows users to upload their resumes in .docx format and receive feedback from an AI model on how to improve their resumes.
+It took me a while to code out this feature as I was not familiar with Python asynchronous programming.
+I realised that UploadFile uses a spooled file according to the FastAPI documentation and UploadFile.read() is an asynchronous function and hence, await keyword is needed and BytesIO is required to convert it to readable file for Document().